 Will Sutherland (the ELS Director) and I arrived at Aiglon at about the same time.
 Although I was a student and he was a teacher, he is a fellow pickle who ended up sitting in that special brine for almost two decades.
 He understands how challenging adventures, a little mentoring, and cultural exposure can combine to create rocket fuel for young people starting to pursue their ambitions.
 And with years of experience now under his belt, he has a proven formula.

 There are many outdoor adventure programs out there.
 Some are excellent.
 All of them beat sitting on the couch playing video games.
 But not all adventure programs have the same aim.
-Some are essentially survival courses or boot camps, others focus more on teaching various outdoor skills.
-While Will's program certainly emphasizes "doing" as a means of teaching sailing, teamwork, and leadership, it also levers the powerful impact of European cultural immersion, helping young men and women better understand themselves and the world around them by "seeing" and "experiencing."
+Some are essentially survival courses or boot camps, others focus more on teaching various outdoor skills, environmentalism, or science as part of their courses.
+Will's program certainly emphasizes "doing" as a means of teaching several things, including sailing, teamwork, and leadership, but it also levers the powerful impact of European cultural immersion, helping young men and women better understand themselves and the world around them by "seeing" and "experiencing."
 When all the pieces come together, the combined effect can confer a transformative grace, an uncommon emotional and spiritual gift.
 In that regard, the ELS may well be one of the best investments you'll make in your son's or daughter's future.
 I for one will be forever grateful for my teenage experiences abroad.
 I was very fortunate indeed.
-And as you weigh the merits of different summer programs for your teenager, know that the European Leadership School offers a unique combination of benefits that could make a world of difference—this year and for many years to come.
+And as you weigh the merits of different summer programs for your teenager, know that the QBE (Qualified By Experience) European Leadership School offers a unique combination of benefits that could make a world of difference—this year and for many years to come.